Reynolds, Yedlin and the USMNT stars who did - and didn't - make deadline day transfers | Goal.com

 That reported interest never amounted to anything but, even so, the New York Red Bulls did turn down overtures from a Championship club.
 According to the Athletic, the Red Bulls had no intention of letting Long go, even on loan, as they want their defender in for preseason.

-With former start Tim Parker now in Houston and newcomer Andres Reyes now with the team, the Red Bulls want Long involved to help build a foundation this spring.
+With former star Tim Parker now in Houston and newcomer Andres Reyes now with the team, the Red Bulls want Long involved to help build a foundation this spring.

 And so ends what may have been Long's last real chance at heading to Europe.